STUDY JAPANESE ONLINE WITH NATIVES HERE

 Checklist for Learning Japanese

-Below I will leave a very simple personal checklist that I recommend for those who want to learn Japanese or any other language.
-Remembering that this has nothing to do with wonderful book Fluent Japanese checklist that goes far beyond a common checklist.
+Below I will leave a quite simple personal checklist that I recommend for those who want to learn japanese or any other language.
+Remembering that this has nothing to do with the wonderful book checklist japanese fluente that goes far beyond a common checklist.

 Checklist on how to study Japanese